 - Baman beef noodles: This brand also emerged as a fast-food brand during the same period.
 In 2014, Baman Beef Noodles started from offline stores, and in 2016 they launched a series of quick-cooked beef noodles.
 Since 2014, Baman Beef Noodles has received investment from many well-known VCs such as Zhen Fund and IDG Capital.
 In April 2018, after Baman Beef Noodles completed tens of millions of yuan in Series B financing, the valuation reached 500 million yuan.

 - Sichuan Baijia Foods.
 On February 19, 2020, Sichuan Baijia Foods announced that it has completed 110 million yuan in Series A financing, led by Tongchuang Weiye, with an investment of 10% of Baijia Foods’ equity.
-This round of financing is mainly used to increase factory production capacity, expand offline sales channels and online direct supply business.
+This round of financing is mainly used to increase factory production capacity, and expand offline sales channels and online direct supply business.
 According to reports, Baijia Foods’ orders soared during the Spring Festival last year.
 As of the end of February, Baijia Foods had received orders of a near value of 200 million yuan, far higher than the sales of more than 40 million yuan in the same period of 2019.

 Self-heating hot pot: another leading product in the prepared dishes industry

 Self-heating hot pot products are also popular among Chinese consumers.
 Since the second half of 2016, self-heating food entered the market.
 Statistics show that in 2017, self-heating foods were incredibly desired.

 The number of company registrations increased by 75% compared to 2016, and 1.7 million products were sold during Double Eleven festival last year.
 This traditional thick soup, popular among Chinese consumers and present in restaurant chains around the country, also became the go-to ready-to-head dish in China.

 The industry structure of self-heating hot pot products is relatively concentrated.
 Among the traditional leaders, there are Haidilao, Dalongyi, Xiaolongkan, and Dezhuang quickly entered the game relying on their main business experience.
 Snack manufacturers such as three squirrels, Liangpinpu, and Baicaowei also joined the battle.